 Overall, this is a very comfortable headset—the band clamps down pretty tight, which makes it feel very secure, and creates a great seal too—but the headphones aren’t very deep.
 My ears usually made contact with the fabric covering the speakers.
 Something like that might get a little uncomfortable during long gameplay sessions for people with especially large ears.
 I never had an issue, but when you’re using something for hours on end, even minor quibbles can turn into serious discomfort.

 The headset also sports on-ear controls, with a volume dial and mic mute switch on the left headphone.
-It’s 3.5mm mic is detachable, which is nice if you decide to take them out and about connected to a phone or mobile device that sports a USB-C port—something that also works well, though it adds bulk.
+Its 3.5mm mic is detachable, which is nice if you decide to take them out and about connected to a phone or mobile device that sports a USB-C port—something that also works well, though it adds bulk.

-Gaming with the SteelSeries Arctis 1 Wireless
+Is the SteelSeries Arctis 1 Wireless good for gaming?

 Hopping from Untitled Goose Game on Switch, to The Outer Worlds on the Playstation 4, to games like Overwatch and League of Legends on PC, I never had any issues.
 This gaming headset handled the low-key jazzy soundtrack of Untitled Goose Game just as well as the gunfire-and-explosion-heavy profile of Overwatch.
 This is a stereo headset, so surround sound isn’t an option, though Overwatch’s game-level surround sound setting worked well.
 Surround sound isn’t necessary in most games, so this really isn’t an issue.